 - Workshops & Training: Modules include Foundations, Data & Metrics, Go-To-Market, Funding, Team Management, and Pitch

-- Basecamp: 2-day impact workshops, called Basecamps, led by Fellows to increase access and opportunities in their communities
+- Basecamp: 1 to 3-day impact workshops, called Basecamps, led by Fellows to increase access and opportunities in their communities

 - Summit: Culminating event where Fellows pitch to local leaders, funders, and entrepreneurs.